steadybit/action-kit/README.md

 - health and state checks and
 - every other runnable action!

-At this moment, ActionKit can be considered an **open-beta**.
-The contracts and APIs *may* change.
-If you want to learn more, [reach out to us](https://www.steadybit.com/contact).

 ## Getting Started

 We recommend that you read the following documentation to get started with ActionKit.